 The Ombudsman expects to see a landlord use its complaints process as part of its 'pre action protocol' stage, as an alternative dispute resolution process.
-The Code articulates what we consider to be the start of legal proceedings and under what circumstances a landlord may stop consideration of a complaint.
+Our guidance on jurisdiction articulates what we consider to be the start of legal proceedings and under what circumstances a landlord may stop consideration of a complaint.
 Landlords should be able to evidence their reasoning for stopping their consideration of a complaint under any circumstances.